KevinMarquette/kevinmarquette.github.io/_posts/2017-02-05-Powershell-Chronometer-line-by-line-script-execution-times.md

 The source is also published to [https://github.com/KevinMarquette/Chronometer](https://github.com/KevinMarquette/Chronometer).

 # Format-Chronometer
 The easiest way to understand it is to look at the resulting report.
-The I will loop back to show you how to run it.
+Then I will loop back to show you how to run it.

 ![Chronometer Report](/img/Chronometer.png)

-We can see a few things from this screen shot.
+We can see a few things from this report.
 Each line of the source file is represented.
 The numbers on the left side show the total execution, number of executions and then the average execution time.
-The colors show gray for the lines that were not detected.
+The colors show gray for the lines that were not executed.

 If you specify multiple files, then it will generate a report for each one.

 # Rich Objects

 ## MonitoredScript
 While that report is fun to look at, we do have objects to work with.
 For each file specified, we get the execution time.

     Path          : C:\workspace\PSGraph\PSGraph\Public\Set-NodeFormatScript.ps1
-    Line          : {[0003ms,0008,0000ms]  function Set-NodeFormatScript, [0000ms,0008,0000ms]  {, [0013ms,0008,0002ms]      <#, [0000ms,0008,0000ms]
+    Line          : {[0003ms,0008,0000ms]  function Set-NodeFormatScript, [0000ms,...}
-                    .Description...}
     ExecutionTime : 30
     LinesOfCode   : 21

 This execution time includes the time it spent waiting on other calls to come back.
 I point this out because if you have one slow function that everything calls, then that slowness will be reflected in all calling scripts.

 ## ScriptLine
-Each line of the script also has plenty of meta data.
+Each line of the script also has plenty of metadata.

     Milliseconds : 1
     HitCount     : 8